Dr. Beth Hodges

 Dr. Beth Hodges is a family practice and palliative care/hospice physician in Asheboro, N.C., as well as a part-time medical director for HealthTeam Advantage, HealthTeamAdvantage.com.
 She lives in Asheboro with her husband, three teenagers, three dogs, one cat, and 21 goldfish.

 Ruth, a 72-year-old retired teacher, lives alone.
+She’s a widow and her grown children live out of state.
 Ruth country line dances a few times a month, gardens, and is active in her church.
 She considers herself healthy.
 One day Ruth slips in the shower and breaks her hip.
 After surgery and a short stay at a rehab facility, she returns home.
-She can’t use her second-floor bedroom because she can’t navigate the stairs yet, and she uses a rolling walker.
-Unfortunately, she lives in a rural area and can’t get to the grocery store.
+She can’t use her second-floor bedroom because she can’t navigate the stairs yet.
+She uses a rolling walker to keep her balance on uneven pavement.
+Driving is difficult.
+Unfortunately, she lives in a rural area that doesn’t have convenient Uber or taxi services.
+She can’t get to the grocery store, and even if she could, she couldn’t unload them and put them away.

 Ruth is forced to give up her independence and move into assisted living.
 Her life is never quite the same.

-Medicare recommends every Medicare recipient undergo a yearly Fall Risk Assessment.
-It can be done alone or as part of an Annual Wellness Visit.
-Some Medicare Advantage plans, also have wellness seminars and fitness classes focused on reducing the risks of falls.
+Medicare recommends every Medicare recipient (whether they have traditional Medicare or a Medicare Advantage plan like Health Team Advantage) undergo a yearly Fall Risk Assessment.
+It can be done alone or as part of an Annual Wellness Visit performed by your primary care provider.
+Some Medicare Advantage plans, like HealthTeam Advantage, also have wellness seminars and fitness classes focused on reducing the risks of falls.

 Here are some common solutions:

-- A referral to physical therapy to improve balance
+- A referral to physical therapy to improve gait/balance

 - A home health evaluation (they can evaluate the home for possible fall risks and make recommendations.
 For example, a grab bar in the shower might have prevented Ruth’s broken hip.)